-Before beginning one of these medications, you may receive a blood test to check for JC virus antibodies.
-Your physician may recommend a blood test every six months to monitor your JC virus antibody levels.
+If you are taking an immune-suppressing drug for MS, your doctor may recommend blood tests every six months to monitor your JC virus antibody levels.

 Receiving a positive JC virus test result can be frustrating and scary.
-Some MyMSTeam members are worried about switching treatments.
-“My JC virus levels have increased,” a member wrote.
-“My doctor is considering taking me off Tysabri.😭 This is the ONLY MEDICINE THAT HAS WORKED FOR ME!!!”
+Some MyMSTeam members worry about switching treatments.
+“My JC virus levels have increased,” one member wrote.
+“My doctor is considering taking me off Tysabri.
+This is the ONLY MEDICINE THAT HAS WORKED FOR ME!”

-Other members decide to avoid any medication that can increase the risk of PML.
-“I don’t think I would take Tysabri if I were positive because I would have too much anxiety about PML,” one member commented.
+Other members have decided to avoid any medication that can increase the risk of PML.
+“I don’t think I would take Tysabri if I were positive because I would have too much anxiety about PML,” another member commented.

-MyMSTeam members support each other when dealing with a positive JC virus result: “Doctors watch your numbers carefully,” a member wrote in response to a worried teammate.
+MyMSTeam members also support each other when dealing with a positive JC virus result.
+“Doctors watch your numbers carefully,” one member wrote in response to a worried teammate.
 “They don’t want it to happen any more than you do.”

-“It’s incredible because there are many more options for treatment than there were even a decade ago,” a member encouraged another member concerned about switching treatments.
+“It’s incredible; there are many more options for treatment than there were even a decade ago,” a member wrote to encourage another who was concerned about switching treatments.